8 Creative Ways To Use Turmeric In Your Diet

 Turmeric Bars

-Turmeric bars a convenient, ketogenic friendly snack that make getting this spice into your life super simple.
+Turmeric bars are a convenient, ketogenic friendly snack that makes getting this spice into your life super simple.
 All it takes is coconut milk, turmeric, black pepper, beef gelatin, and a few drops of stevia and you have a sweet marshmallow-like treat.

 These combine the anti-inflammatory benefits of turmeric with the connective tissue-healing properties of beef gelatin.
 I have seen people tweak this recipe all kinds of ways by adding cinnamon, vanilla, or even caramel stevia.
 As long as you don’t add any sugar, you can make these work for you!
 For a less gelatin-like consistency, check out my Turmeric Cream Cups below!